 Talk: Introduction into Go Profiling: Tools

-Go supports several types of profiling:
+Go supports several profile types:

 func BenchmarkGenerateRandomString(b *testing.B) {